kevindoorhomes/doorway/README.md

 ![](/assets/Search Button.png)

 * **Hate serif?
-No worries you can sans serif, you can change several book settings such as font size, font, and display theme.**
+No worries you can sans serif, you can also change several book settings such as font size, font, and display theme.**

 ![](/assets/Change Font.png)